Dr. Andy Weyrich discusses organizational strengths and goals.

 OMRF is Oklahoma’s prized non-profit research and treatment facility.
 Since 1946, it has been conducting biomedical research and developing new breakthroughs and medications in research areas such as Alzheimer’s, lupus, multiple sclerosis, cancer and diabetes, just to name a few.
 While there are other medical research organizations like this across the United States, Weyrich says what sets OMRF apart is the board and the diverse community of donors.
 “We are supported by a huge donor base made up of many different kinds of people across Oklahoma.
 That was what attracted me to this place.
 It’s non-profit.
 We don’t do this work to make money, we do it to change lives.”

 Walking down hallways of labs and scientists hard at work, he explains his future goals for the foundation.
 “I am working to meet with each and every one of the scientists here.
 Part of my job is to build trust with them and then begin to build on our current vision.
 I also want to further raise awareness all over Oklahoma about what OMRF does.
 I want to be able to attract more investigators to share in our work.”
-Over the next year, in celebrating the 75th anniversary of OMRF, Weyrich plans to visit all 77 counties in Oklahoma in order to spread the word about the incredible work that the facility does.
+Starting next year, to recognize the 77th anniversary of OMRF, Weyrich plans to visit all 77 counties in Oklahoma in order to spread the word about the incredible work that the facility does.
 He wants to raise awareness and invite every county in Oklahoma to take part in the work.

 Dr. Weyrich — or Andy, as he might ask you call him — explains that many days at lunch, the courtyard is filled with colleagues talking about their current research with another.
 “It was a once-in-a-lifetime opportunity for me to join in the work here.
 No matter where you stand politically, everyone supports this place and our mission.
 OMRF brings everyone together.”